 Loosely following these guidelines, here are my recommendations for 13 airports to consider on your next trip, more or less from west to east.

 Alternative to: LAX or pretty much any other Southern California airport

 Airlines: Alaska, Delta, JetBlue

-Why We Love It: Popular perception might have it that Long Beach is more of a medium-sized airport, as JetBlue arguably made its bones at LGB, but some fairly restrictive noise rules have kept the airport to a maximum of 41 daily commercial flights, and that number doesn’t seem likely to rise dramatically any time soon.
+Why We Love It: Popular perception might have it that Long Beach is more of a medium-sized airport, as JetBlue arguably made its bones at LGB, but some fairly restrictive noise rules have kept the airport to a relatively low number of commercial flights.
 The fact that the airport serves one of the world’s biggest cities, is only 18 miles from LAX and hosts airlines that offer flights to a truly solid collection of major airports nationwide put it at the top of many savvy fliers’ favorite lists.
 Add to these that the airport lies right along I-405 for easy access, and is about four miles from the beach, and Long Beach wins a lot of fans.

 I have used Long Beach frequently when traveling to San Diego, which is less than two hours to the south, with a whole lot of beautiful coast (and a number of great surf breaks) along the way.

 Bellingham International Airport, Bellingham, WA